Ann Wagner MO-02

 Wagner during the 113th Congress

 Wagner announced her candidacy for Missouri’s 2nd congressional district after incumbent Representative Todd Akin announced his candidacy for U.S. Senate.
-Wagner was endorsed by New Jersey Governor Chris Christie, former Arkansas Governor Mike Huckabee, former U.S. Attorney General John Ashcroft, and the anti-abortion women’s group the Susan B. Anthony List.
+Wagner was endorsed by New Jersey governor Chris Christie, former Arkansas governor Mike Huckabee, former U.S. attorney general John Ashcroft, and the anti-abortion women’s group the Susan B. Anthony List.
 She won the four-way Republican primary—the de facto election given the lack of support for Democratic nominee Glenn Koenen[17]—with 66% of the vote.[18]
 In November, she won the general election by 23 points.[19]

 Wagner is the third Republican woman elected to Congress from Missouri (after Jo Ann Emerson and Vicky Hartzler), and the second who was not elected as a stand-in for her husband (after Hartzler; Emerson was originally elected to finish out the term of her late husband, Bill Emerson).